UBC-MDS/horror_movies/README.md

 For exploratory data analysis, we will have a table for each numerical attribute with their mean, median, quartiles and standard deviations so that we get a rough idea on the distribution of data values.
 In addition, we will create some tick plots We will also have pairplots for the correlation between attributes to show the distribution of data points on a pair of attributes.

-For the analysis, we plan to have them on Jupyter Notebook.
-Therefore, the tables and plots will be saved as outputs.
-In the end, we will export the notebook as WebPDF to ensure proper display.
+For the analysis, we plan to have them on RMarkdown.
+Therefore the tables and plots will be saved as outputs.
+In the end, we will export the notebook as PDF to ensure proper display.

 ## The MIT License